Carnitas/CS50/runoff/README.md

 problem than divining in and trying to solve for the tests, function by function.

-Spoiler, because it's dumb:

-> !
-The print winner function requires a newline character when printing a name.
+Spoiler, because it's a dumb timesink: The `print_winner()` function requires a `\n` character when you print the winner's name in order to pass the tests.

 ```
 ➜  CS50 git:(runoff) ✗ cd runoff; cschecker cs50/problems/2024/x/runoff; cd -